-Theme Conclusions Recommendations creates the conditions for future participation in other development initiatives of the sectors involved.
-In this sense, the suggestion to create training activities for potential task group coordinators is also to be understood.
-Moreover, for the first 52 projects selected by the 2017 PSGO call for proposals, there was an excellent mix of researchers and professionals within the Operating Groups, but above all a significant presence of farms (40.4% in Tuscany against a national average of 27.6%).
-In the 2022 call for proposals, the recognition, i.e. the remuneration of the farmer's commitment within the Strategic Operational Plans through the application of standard costs, certainly marked a point in favour of direct farm participation.
-However, three elements emerged from the investigations that should be focused on when managing the Strategic Plan Operational Groups.
-Collaboration with certain institutional actors (e.g. universities) is hampered by administrative rules that may cause delays in the implementation of the Strategic Plan Operational Groups; For medium-small farms, it is difficult to take an active part in the Strategic Plans Operational Groups due to their poor structuring (i.e. the lack of 'additional' personnel beyond the conductor able to follow the project).
+Theme Conclusions Recommendations Moreover, for the first 52 projects selected by the OGSP call for proposals in 2017, there was an excellent mix of researchers and professionals within the OGs, but above all a significant presence of farms (40.4% in Tuscany against a national average of 27.6%).
+In this sense, the suggestion to create training activities for potential OG coordinators is also to be understood.
+In the 2022 call for proposals, the recognition, i.e. the remuneration of the farmer's commitment within the OGSPs through the application of standard costs certainly marked a point in favour of direct farm participation.
+However, the investigations revealed three elements to focus on when managing the OGSP.
+Collaboration with certain institutional actors (e.g. universities) is hampered by administrative rules that may cause delays in the implementation of the OGSP; For medium-small holdings, it is difficult to take an active part in the OGSPs due to their poor structuring (i.e. the lack of 'additional' personnel beyond the tenant farmer able to follow the project).
 These farms, however, constitute a substantial part of the Tuscan agricultural economy and it is therefore important to ensure their development (e.g. beekeeping companies, producers of chestnuts or other branded products).
-In practice, thanks to the testimony of the trade associations, different orientations emerged in the management of the operational groups: frequency and content of meetings, constant involvement of the operational group, internal dialogue platforms, sharing of documentation, etc. Such differentiated situations would have contributed to the effectiveness of the operational groups.
-Mention should also be made of the introduction of specific financial monitoring linked to the Strategic Plans Operational Groups within the ARTEA regional monitoring system.
+In practice, thanks to the testimony of the trade associations, different orientations emerged in the management of OGs: frequency and content of meetings, constant involvement of the OG, internal dialogue platforms, sharing of documentation, etc. Such differentiated situations would have contributed to the effectiveness of OGs.
+The introduction of a specific financial monitoring linked to OGSPs within the ARTEA regional monitoring system should also be mentioned in this context.
 It is recommended that the use of such tools should not be continued in the next programming period, with a view to continuous improvement.
-The extraction of data can be done autonomously by the sector's staff: as it becomes fully operational, it will be able to build a 'self-powered' system of company and territory results for decision-making.
-Lightening the burden on beneficiaries Each of the corrective measures introduced by what has been defined as the "administrative simplification workshop" allowed, according to those interviewed, to lighten certain aspects that made the start-up and management of a Strategic Plan Operational Groups cumbersome.
-In fact, in almost all of the interviews The Region of Tuscany can build on the experience gained in the 'administrative simplification workshop' to rationalise the lessons learnt from this process of lightening the administrative burden on the Lead Partners, especially in view of the new programming cycle.
+The extraction of data can be done autonomously by the sector's staff: as it becomes fully operational, it will be able to build a 'self-powered' system of company and territory results for decision-making. ightening the burden on beneficiaries Each of the elements presented in chapter 4.1, i.e. each of the corrective measures introduced by what has been described as the 'administrative simplification workshop', made it possible, according to those interviewed, to lighten certain aspects that made the start-up and management of a OGSP cumbersome.
+In fact, in almost all of the interviews conducted, and also in the voice of the trade associations and TR staff, one of the main obstacles encountered for the success of the project was identified as precisely the bureaucracy associated with the project.
+A wide variety of problems were placed within this theme: from the submission of applications for aid and payment by RT can build on the experience gained in the 'administrative simplification workshop' to rationalise the lessons learnt from this process of lightening the administrative burden on the lead partners, especially in view of the new programming cycle.